-- If you suspect that someone else is in breach of this policy, you should report it to the HR department immediately. - If we have grounds to believe that anyone has been unlawfully possessing, using, buying or selling illegal or prescription-only drugs we may report it to the police. - If we suspect that you have been drinking or taking drugs in breach of this policy, we may require you to have a drug or alcohol test and/or a medical examination.
-You must give written permission for such a test and/or examination. - We may conduct searches for alcohol or drugs if we have reason to believe this policy is being breached.
-This includes searches of workspaces, desks, lockers, filing cabinets and packages sent to our address.
+- If you suspect someone else breaches this policy, you should report it to the HR department immediately. - If we have grounds to believe that anyone has been unlawfully possessing, using, buying or selling illegal or prescription-only drugs, we may report it to the police. - If we suspect that you have been drinking or taking drugs in breach of this policy, we may require you to have a drug or alcohol test and/or a medical examination.
+You must give written permission for such a test and/or examination. - We may search for alcohol or drugs if we have reason to believe this policy is being breached.
+This includes searches of workspaces, desks, lockers, filing cabinets, and packages sent to our address.